MuhammadSabah/Shipping-Management-System/README.md

 |          FR 7              |               Orders can only be transported through sea.                     |
 |          FR 8              |               The containers will be opened in the destination port and each order will be delivered to the shipping company branches.                     |

-We have two types of users (Manager and Employee), each of them has a different role with separate functionalities.Therefore, we must first **login**.
+We have two types of users (Manager and Employee), each of them has a different role with separate functionalities.
+Therefore, we must first **login**.

 1. Login as Employee or Manager